 You can see a well-preserved wooden press.
 It was used to press grapes and olives in order to make wine, liqueurs and oil.

-Learn more at: Hermitage of Santa Caterina del Sasso
+Learn more at: Santa Caterina del Sasso